EVERYTHING YOU NEED TO KNOW ABOUT GOLD PLATING

 First, if you are looking for gold-plated jewelry that will last a long time, choosing a piece with a thick layer of gold plating is important.
 The thicker the layer of gold, the more resistant it will be to wear and tear.

 Next, it is also important to consider the metal underneath the gold plating.
 Some metals, such as nickel, can cause skin irritation.
-For example, choosing gold-plated jewelry with a hypoallergenic metal such as silver underneath the gold plating is best if you have sensitive skin.
+For example, choosing gold-plated metal with a hypoallergenic base such as silver underneath the gold plating is best if you have sensitive skin.

 Finally, consider the purity of the gold when choosing gold-plated jewelry.
 The higher the karat, the less likely the metal is to tarnish.
 However, 24 & 22 karat gold plating is very soft and is not durable enough for jewelry use.
 If you want an affordable option with more durability, go with 18-karat gold plating.